douglasmacb/engine-frontend/README.md

+Reactjs + Redux + Formik - Wordpress converter frontend application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and packages is being managed by Yarn.

 ## Available Scripts

-Yarn is being used as node package manager in this project.

 In the project directory, you can run:

 ### `yarn install`

-### `npm start`
+### `yarn start`